How Sean Duffy built a successful career. Explore key moments that defined the journey.

 In 2003, Sean Duffy was named as a commentator for the Great Outdoor Games.

-In 2006, Sean Duffy was re-elected as district attorney.
+In 2006, Sean Duffy was re-elected as District Attorney.

-In 2008, Sean Duffy was re-elected as district attorney.
+In 2008, Sean Duffy was re-elected as District Attorney.

 In July 2009, Sean Duffy announced that he would challenge Democratic U.S. representative Dave Obey.

-In January 2010, The Duffy campaign hit US$300,000, setting a record.
+In January 2010, Sean Duffy's campaign hit US$300,000, setting a record.

 In June 2011, the Wisconsin State Assembly approved a congressional map that would politically benefit Sean Duffy with the intention of securing his seat.